MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-azure-openai.md

 ## Explore the model

-The GPT text generation model has a prompt engineering interface with sample prompts you can try.
+The text generation model has a prompt engineering interface with sample prompts you can try.
 You can also create your own prompts to instruct the model.

 1. Sign in to [Power Apps](https://make.powerapps.com) or [Power Automate](https://make.powerautomate.com).